 - Are connected to your product or service offering: Since glossary pages can be gateway content for getting potential prospects into your sales funnel, choose topics that are somehow tied to your organization’s services or product offerings.
 And that connection can be a direct tie-in or a topic that’s peripherally related.

-- Have proven popularity: Coming from an online marketing background, I gravitate to content topics with some level of search demand.
-I like seeing evidence that there’s a need/desire for information on a topic.
-Usually, the higher the demand, the greater the interest level .
+- Have proven popularity: generally, successful glossary pages derive from content topics with some level of search demand.
+So, look at SEO keyword research for evidence that there’s a need/desire for information on a topic.
+Usually, the higher the demand, the greater the interest level.
 What’s more, searches represent questions users have and your glossary pages can provide the answers.
 You can leverage the Google Keyword Planner or a host of other keyword tools to generate lists of ideas that are based on keywords with proven search demand.

 Now, when it comes to keyword-driven topics for informational glossary pages, there are two recurring phrases that show up 90% of the time in keyword discovery reports: